smastrom/vue-use-active-scroll/README.md

 ### Features

 - Zero dependencies, 1.5KB gzipped.
-- Total control on the output as it doesn't touch your DOM
-- Automatic update on window resize
 - Automatic jump to last target on bottom reached regardless of previous sections visibility
 - Manually set unreachable targets with `setUnreachable`
+- Automatic update on window resize
+- Total control on the output as it doesn't touch your DOM
+- Scroll-behavior agnostic

 ### Limitations